-An adult who speaks openly to a child about the death of a loved one will help him or her recognise that grief is natural.
+An adult who talks openly to a child about the death of a loved one, will help them recognise that grief is a natural feeling.
 It is important to communicate to children that their feelings are not to be ashamed of or something to hide.
-When adults avoid talking about the death and hide their own expressions of grief, children may suffer more from feelings of isolation and loneliness in their grief.
+When adults avoid talking about the death and hide their own expressions of grief, children may suffer more from feelings of isolation and lonesome in their grief.